 Going into the March 2009 crash the FX spread widened to 21% cheaper Canadian housing in USD and then the tracks were replaced with slick new central bank high speed ZIRP rails and housing no longer needed to catch a ride on the commodity train but went air borne on a maglev of credit.

-The current USD strength growing, energy pricing is facing resistance.
-As recorded in the chart above when the price of oil drops, housing prices start heading lower.
+The current USD strength growing, energy prices are facing resistance.
+As recorded in the chart above when the price of oil drops, housing prices eventually follow.

 Enthusiasts for Canadian housing denominated in CAD may have now come to realize that a switch has been thrown.
 Calgary housing values have been shunted onto a siding and the brakemen are now working in Toronto, and Vancouver.